Nest x Rachel Usher: Interior Design Autumn Edit

 Celebrating connections

 As we create moments of comfort, tactility and ambience, so too do we turn our attention to moments of togetherness and the changing way that we share interactions with family and friends in the new season.
-As we retreat indoors, particularly in our post-pandemic era, this year, there will likely be a renewed exuberance towards celebration and connectivity.
+As we retreat indoors, it brings a renewed exuberance towards celebration and connectivity.

-Sharing moments of joy, love and laughter, nurturing our souls with gatherings over food with family and friends in a way that we have not seen since 2019.
+Sharing moments of joy, love and laughter, nurturing our souls with gatherings over food with family and friends.
 Creating a magnificent fall spread over a large table, raising and clinking ethereal coloured glasses such as the &Tradition Collect Glass and embodying our ability to be together once more amongst the buzz of chatter and laughter, with the backdrop of flickering candlelight is, without doubt, going to be the biggest boost to our serotonin levels in a long time.
 We are, after all, coming home.

 Whether through materials, form or lighting, we’d love to see how you welcome the darker autumn months.
 Share with us your Autumn Edit over Instagram @nest_co_uk.